 Student loan refinancing is for both private and federal student loans.
 Instead of working with the government to take out a loan, you take out a private student loan for the amount of your old debt.
 Like consolidation, you’ll have just one loan to worry about rather than several.
 But, refinancing is different in that you’ll have a new interest rate, repayment term, and monthly payment.

-Both student loan consolidation and student loan refinancing effective strategies for managing your debt, but they have their own pros and cons you should consider.
+Why consolidate federal student loans?
+Both student loan consolidation and student loan refinancing are effective strategies for managing your debt, but there are both pros and cons of student loan consolidation that you should consider.

 When you consolidate your loans with a Direct Consolidation Loan, you can extend your repayment term to as long as 30 years.
 With such a long repayment term, you can dramatically reduce your monthly payment, making it more affordable.
 You’ll pay more in interest over time with this approach, but it may be worth it to get more breathing room in your budget.